How to use animation in an interactive Shorthand story

 For illustrated animations where you don't want to create all the in-between frames, standard Shorthand transitions may be all you need.

 The backpack animation above contains just three images in a Reveal section.
-The transitions between the images (a swipe up and a swipe down) create a sense of movement without needing to create any frames, or real animation.
+The transitions between the images (a swipe up and a swipe down) create a sense of movement without needing to code any animation or use sophisticated design tools.

 Using fades